Last updated on December 8, 2025

 Green ramp is aimed at fixing your colors, so look out for cards like Bloom Tender and Faeburrow Elder in your opening hand.
 Mana rocks are selected to generate mana of any color, barring cards like Sol Ring and Everflowing Chalice in favor of Chromatic Lantern and the like.
 You want to play Atraxa as soon as you can, ideally landing a planeswalker on the following turn to start proliferating.

-From turns 3 to 7 you're ideally playing one planeswalker per turn along with your commander.
-Some loyalty abilities will be activated each turn.
+From turns 3 to 7 you ideally play one planeswalker per turn along with your commander.
 Don’t be afraid to use the minus abilities on the walkers because patience is the name of the game.
 Kill some threat or commander from your opponent, and it’s okay if Atraxa dies in the early game.
 You can even wrath the board on occasion.

-From turns 10 on you’re going to have your planeswalker engine going.
+From turns 8 on you have your planeswalker engine going, thus the bracket 2 nature of this build.
 Maybe your opponents already have a poison counter or two and are slowly dying.
-Ideally you'll also have an emblem online.
+Ideally, you'll also have an emblem online.
 Remember that the main win condition of the deck is a planeswalker pulling off its ultimate or threatening to ultimate.

 Combos and Interactions